denten-books/plain-text/main.md

-card); second, inscription splits into input and output, retreating into magnetic storage to reemerge at last on screen, in the same guise, but also as we suspect, somehow transformed: less solid and concealing something beneath the phantasmal shell of its former appearance.[^ln3-illusion]
+card); second, inscription splits into input and output, retreating into magnetic storage to reemerge at last on screen, in the same guise, but also as we suspect, somehow transformed: less solid and concealing something beneath the phantasmal shell of its former appearance.[^ln3-illusion][^ln3-denning]

+[^ln3-denning]: These stages correspond roughly to the "three generations of electronic computing" outlined in Peter Denning's "theory of operating systems [@denning_third_1971]."

 #### A. Removable storage media and automation, 1725-1964.[ln3-loom]